agile-learning-institute/mentorHub-mongodb/README.md

 ```bash
 make container
 ```
 This will build your container locally, then start both the mongodb database, and your container.
 Your containers stdout will be tailed until processing completes.
-You should see the same output you saw with ``./make local``.
+You should see the same output you saw with ``make local``.

 ## Shut down services after testing
 ```bash